 How to convert EXE to MSI

-Repackaging EXE to Windows Installer (MSI) package is one of the most widespread tasks in managing any IT environment.
-The typical use case is to convert EXE to MSI to run a silent installation that does not require any interactions with the end user.
-Follow the step-by-step instruction to convert EXE to MSI installer.
-After the instruction, you can also find some best practices for repackaging EXE to MSI packages.
-Also, if you want to learn more about MSI packages, read this article
+Repackaging an EXE file to a Windows Installer (MSI) package is a common task in management of IT environment.
+The typical use case is converting EXE to MSI in order to run a silent installation which does not require any interactions with the end user.

 Convert EXE to MSI: a step-by-step repackaging guide

 In this tutorial, we are using MSI Generator

 , a part of our PACE Suite application packaging solution.
 Start with downloading a free trial: